changwmyung/al-folio/_news/announcement_9999.md

 ---
 layout: post
-title: The team welcomes applications for research participation, MS, and PhD positions!
+title: The team welcomes applications for MS, PhD, and postdoc positions!
 inline: false
 ---
+#### positions open!
 The team welcomes applications for undergraduate research participation, MS, and PhD positions!
 If you are a prospect student who are keen on applying for the positions, please refer to the below information.

 ***